-In 2000, Bezos founded Blue Origin, a human-scale launcher company, partly due to its fascination for space travel, including the early interest in the development of “space structures, amusement parks, neighborhoods and small Cities 2 or 3 million people orbit around the earth. ”
+In 2000, Bezos founded Blue Origin, a human-scale launcher company, partly due to its fascination for space travel, including the early interest.

 The company has been kept secret for some years; It only became public in 2006 when it has brought a remarkable land consolidation in western Texas for ease of launch and testing.
 In an interview in 2011, Bezos said the space company was set up to help “let anyone go in space,” and said the company promised to reduce costs and increase the safety of space flight.

 “Blue Origin is one of the many start-ups in order to open space travel for page customers.
 Amazon man, the company is secret, but [in September 2011] revealed that he had missed a prototype pilot for short Test hop Although this was a stop, the announcement of the defeat revealed for the first time as the team had advanced Blue Origin.

 “Bezos said the incident was not the result that any of us wanted, but we say it’s difficult.”
 The profile published in 2013 described an interview with the Miami Herald in 1982 after the name of Bezos Valedictorian.